pengfeiliu371/Getting_started/HPC_cluster_Jupyter_guide.md

-## Analyze geodata interactively on Georgia Tech new HPC environment (Phoenix)
+## Interactive geodata analysis on Georgia Tech new HPC environment (Phoenix)
 > by Pengfei Liu (pengfei.liu@eas.gatech.edu)

 This tutorial is for the new GaTech phoenix cluster.
 The Anaconda software has been installed, and a "pace-jupyter-notebook" script has been develped by PACE support team.
 If you are interested to install Anaconda from scratch, the tutorial in the link below might be useful: